terriwm/StratScript-Extension/README.md

 > #### Parameters
 >
 > `autoType` - Whether the strategy is for a game (0) or skills (1)\
-> `useable` - This does not stop the strategy from being selected however if a value of 0 is selected a warning sign will appear no the screen notifying the user not to select this strategy
+> `useable` - This does not stop the strategy from being selected however if a value of 0 is selected a warning sign will appear on the screen notifying the user not to select this strategy
 >
 > #### Usage
 > ```